The Funnelback accessibility auditor examines web content for accessibility compliance against the Web Content Accessibility Guidelines (WCAG 2.0).

 Accessibility auditor reports

-Accessibility auditor reports are available for frontends within the Funnelback administration interface as long as accessibility auditor has been enabled on the underlying collection.
-The reporting interface consists of six main pages.
+Accessibility auditor reports are available for frontends within the Funnelback administration interface as long as accessibility auditor has been enabled on the underlying collection(s).
+The reporting interface consists of several sub-reports:

 - Overview - Provides high level statistics for the frontend as a whole, including over-time reporting for the frontend.